git-srinath/DMS3.0/doc/CHECKPOINT_RESTART_GUIDE.md

 ## 🎓 FAQ

 **Q: Can I change strategy after job is created?**
 A: Yes, but you must regenerate the job flow.
-Update DWMAPR and call `create_update_job`.
+Update DMS_MAPR and call `create_update_job`.

 **Q: What happens if checkpoint column is not in source query?**
 A: Job will fail with error.
 Ensure your source query includes the checkpoint column.